ElinaFF/PICO/index.md

 ```
   python main.py
 ```

+### D. Installation on WSL (Windows Subsystem for Linux)
+During the normal installation, you may have a problem with the Path variable.
+We haven't found a solution yet.
+You may need to go through the [Manual installation](#C-manual-installation).

 ## MeDIC launcher options

 Those commands are optionals but may help you to use the launcher in an easier way.